Farewell Spit: Birds

-Farewell Spit provides a wide variety of habitat for birds, including ocean sand beaches, bare and vegetated sand dunes, salt marshes, and lakes both freshwater and brackish.
+Farewell Spit provides a wide variety of habitats for birds, including ocean sand beaches, bare and vegetated sand dunes, salt marshes, and lakes both freshwater and brackish.
 These habitats support internationally important numbers of bar-tailed godwit, red knot, ruddy turnstone and banded dotterel, as well as the endemic variable and South Island pied oystercatchers.
 The dunes at the end of the spit support the only sea-level colony of Australasian gannets in the world.
 The eelgrass (Zostera) beds on the tidal flats are used by the largest moulting population of black swans in New Zealand.
 In 2014, an area of 11388 ha at Farewell Spit was recognised as an Important Bird and Biodiversity Area (IBA) by BirdLife International.

 Shorebirds

-A study of shorebirds in the top of the South Island, commissioned by the Nelson City and Tasman District councils, was published in 2013.
-This study reported that from 2006 to 2009, the population of coastal shorebirds found in the estuaries in the top of the South Island represented between 14 and 22% of the total New Zealand shorebird population.
+A study of shorebirds at the top of the South Island, commissioned by the Nelson City and Tasman District councils, was published in 2013.
+This study reported that from 2006 to 2009, the population of coastal shorebirds found in the estuaries at the top of the South Island represented between 14 and 22% of the total New Zealand shorebird population.
 Over the period of one year, between 45% and 66% of shorebirds in the study region were found at Farewell Spit.
 During summer, there is an average of about 29,000 shorebirds at Farewell Spit, representing 10.2% of the national population.
 During winter (June), there is an average of 8,500 birds, representing 6.5% of the national population, and in spring (November) there is an average of 20,000, representing 13.2% of the national population.
 Farewell Spit typically has more than 20,000 shorebirds present during summer and spring, and this meets the criteria for recognition under Ramsar Convention Criterion 5 as a wetland site of international importance.

 During spring and summer, migratory waders make up a large proportion of the shorebirds at Farewell Spit (up to 93% during spring).
 Farewell Spit is a site of international importance for migratory bar-tailed godwits.
 Surveys have found an average of 11,872 godwits are present in the summer period, representing 9.1% of the total estimated numbers of this species in the flyway.

 Farewell Spit is also of international importance for shorebirds such as the South Island pied oyster-catcher.
 Surveys have found an average of 6,980 of these birds during summer, representing 7% of the estimated national population.
 The spit is also an important wintering area and a site of international importance for the banded dotterel.